SALP Chapter 8

 "Floretta."

-Vigo, who'd been quietly thoughtful for a moment, released her waist and stepped back.
-He retreated several steps as if losing interest, then perched on the windowsill and gazed up at her intently.
+Vigo, who'd been quiet as if lost in thought, released her waist and stepped back.
+As though he'd lost interest, he moved back several steps and sat on the windowsill, looking up at her intently.

 "What will you do there?"

-She could now recognize that his gentle tone and smile were fake.
+She could now tell his gentle tone and smile were fake.

-She caught herself responding rebelliously and quickly changed her tone.
+She snapped back rebelliously without meaning to, then quickly changed her tone.

 "Let me go.
 If I earn money, I'll send it here.
-I don't know if I can earn twenty thousand krone, but I'll repay it for the rest of my life."
+I don't know if I can earn 20,000 krone, but I'll pay it back for the rest of my life."

-When she'd first opened her eyes in this castle's bedroom and heard stories from cheerful Nina, Lanthe had vaguely hoped she might be able to live here with Vigo.
+When she'd first opened her eyes in this castle's bedroom and heard Nina's story, Lanthe had held a vague hope that she might be able to live here with Vigo.

-But she now keenly realized how shameless and foolish that thought had been.
-She couldn't beg someone who was selling her to the murderer of her family in exchange for a huge reward to keep and feed her.
+But now she keenly realized how shameless and foolish that thought had been.
+She couldn't bring herself to beg to be taken in and fed by someone who was going to sell her to the enemy for a huge reward.

 "I refuse, Lanthe."

-"It's not about money.
-What would I tell Gebimonde after letting you go?
-I cannot fail to protect someone entrusted to my castle.
+"It's not about the money.
+What would I say to Gebimonde?
+I can't fail to protect someone entrusted to my castle.
 Honor is more important than money."

-"Let me correct that to 'reputation.'
+"'Face,' let's correct that.
 Your personality hasn't changed."

 Those days more precious than gold...